 The original order of the Professor Richard Jonas Papers has been maintained where possible.
-The collection includes limited correspondence, brochures and directories that relate to health, welfare and various community-related agencies.
-Most of the materials in the collection date from 1934 to 1978 with the majority dating from the 1950s.
-Items in the collection relating to the university include the Guidance Office, job evaluation manual, the library, the proposed College of Philosophy and Religion and U.H. veterans.
+The collection includes correspondence, brochures and directories that relate to health, welfare and various community-related agencies.
+The materials in the collection date from 1934 to 1986 with a bulk dating from the 1940s-1960s.
+Items in the collection relating to the university include the Guidance Office, job evaluation manual, the library, the proposed College of Philosophy and Religion and UH veterans, as well as many other offices, colleges, and activities.
 The collection also includes a small portion of personal correspondence, which may provide background information and perspective to the researcher.

 Special Collections owns the physical items in our collections, but copyright normally belongs to the creator of the materials or their heirs.
 The researcher has full responsibility for determining copyright status, obtaining permission to publish from copyright holders, and abiding by current copyright laws when publishing or displaying copies of Special Collections material in print or electronic form.
 For more information, consult the appropriate librarian.
 Reproduction decisions will be made by Special Collections staff on a case-by-case basis.